Rok-G/Power-BI-Tableau/README.md

 # 🗂 SQL Projects Collection

-👋 Welcome to my collection of SQL projects!
+👋 Welcome to my collection of SQL projects.
 This repository serves as a portfolio of the various analytical challenges I've tackled using SQL.
 Each subdirectory in this repository is a standalone SQL project, complete with its own set of files and resources.

 ## 📁 Repository Structure